zyedidia/knit/docs/knit.md

 $ targets:attributes: prereqs
     recipe
 ```

+The rule continues until it is de-indented to the original indentation of the
+`$`.

 Direct rules are rules where the targets and prereqs are explicit names of
 values.
 For example,